 The condensed consolidated financial statements include the accounts of the Company and its subsidiaries.
 All intercompany balances and transactions among the consolidated entity have been eliminated in consolidation.
-These unaudited consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") for interim financial information and with the instructions to Form 10-Q and Article 10 of Securities and Exchange Commission, ("SEC"), Regulation S-X. Accordingly, they do not include all the information and disclosures required by U.S. GAAP for complete financial statements.
+These unaudited condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") for interim financial information and with the instructions to Form 10-Q and Article 10 of Securities and Exchange Commission, ("SEC"), Regulation S-X. Accordingly, these unaudited condensed consolidated financial statements do not include all the information and disclosures required by U.S. GAAP for complete financial statements.
 In the opinion of management, all adjustments, which include only normal recurring adjustments considered necessary for a fair presentation, have been included.